Facebook removes anti-quarantine protest events in some U.S. states

 Asked about the use of Facebook to organize protests to defy social distancing orders, CEO Mark Zuckerberg told ABC News on Monday that content suggesting social distancing would not be effective in stopping the virus’s spread would be removed as it would “classify as harmful misinformation.”

-Facebook’s policy relates to events on the site: some large Facebook groups where anti-quarantine activists have organized have been allowed to operate and have gained traction on the site.
-Three anti-quarantine Facebook groups targeting Wisconsin, Ohio and Pennsylvania, which appeared to be managed by some of the same administrators, had about 180,000 combined members on Monday after their creation last week.
+Facebook said its policy relates to events and promotions of those events on the site.
+Some large Facebook groups where anti-quarantine activists have organized have been allowed to operate and have gained traction on the site.

+Anti-quarantine Facebook groups targeting Minnesota, Wisconsin, Ohio, Pennsylvania and New York, which were created by three activist brothers who run gun rights groups in several states, had about 220,000 combined members on Monday after their creation last week.

+“This is very much a Second Amendment issue as much as it an anti-quarantine issue,” said 28-year-old Ben Dorr, one of the brothers, in a phone interview with Reuters from Northfield, Minnesota.
+None of the brothers’ network of groups were removed.

 Reporting by Elizabeth Culliford; Editing by Lisa Shumaker